 called the "protective covering of middle years" and became

 more incautious.
 She never joked about age and denied ever having

 jet lag or fatigue.
 She is the opposite of today's victim psychology."
 There is so much we can learn about Aging Beautifully.
-Consider a fellowship at the ranch, while you live the lifestyle which leads to health, quality of life, and longevity.
+Email us for a free tour or fellowship on the ranch where we live the lifestyle which leads to health, quality of life, and longevity.